-Of course, as a completely free platform, it is in Discord’s interest to be appealing to a broader (more profitable) audience.
+Of course, as a completely free platform, it is in Discord’s interest to appeal to a broader (and more profitable) audience.

-Discord has never officially stated what it is meant to represent and is left up to the interpretation of the community and the user.
+You may wonder what is the Discord logo all about, but there is no definite answer.
+Discord has never officially stated what it is meant to represent and it is left up to the interpretation of the community and the users.
 The community has suggested that the controller foundation is there to link the company back to its gaming roots, and the smiley face has the sole purpose of being fun and playful, just like the brand.

 During the discussion of what the Discord logo represents, many alternative interpretations of the logo have surfaced.
 Some of the most common views are that it looks like a frog, Mickey Mouse’s pants, or even the face of Discord’s logo, named a Wumpus!

-These, as well as discord logos with transparent backgrounds, can be seen at their website along with discord logo sizing instructions.
+These, as well as all Discord logos with transparent backgrounds, can be seen on their website along with sizing instructions.
 Discord’s logo is always placed within a chat bubble, emphasizing the purpose and role of the software.

 The Discord logo’s font is a variation on Uni Sans Heavy and is very recognizable as an aspect of their branding.
-The Discord font is discussed in further detail on this website!
-If you are interested in making your own discord server, to make it look good and stand out, you want a good logo.
+If you are interested in making your own Discord server, to make it look good and stand out, you want a good Discord logo.

 Few logo designs are truly impressive.
 For Discord, the mascot trademark is outstanding.
-Observe some of the best logos and you'll realise that they all have some common traits that make them stand out from their competition.
+Observe some of the most famous logos and you'll notice that they all have some common traits that make them stand out from their competition.
 Though young, the mascot emblem is an award-winning one.

-Discord users can relate with the mascot logo because it’s catchy and friendly.
+Discord users can relate to the mascot logo because it’s catchy and friendly.
 The smiling mascot makes the brand likable and its platform user–friendly.
-Such assurances encourage the users to try out the platform.
+Such assurances encourage users to try out the platform.

-With few graphic elements, the discord trademark is clean and readable.
+With few graphic elements, the Discord trademark is clean and readable.
 Hence, users can recognize and understand it with no difficulty.
 More so, it’s versatile and scalable across all marketing mediums.
-And lastly, it has remained consistent within the last five years.
+And lastly, it has remained consistent over the last five years.
 Consistency pays off.